jmcglone/jmcglone.github.io/_posts/2019-08-02-Perf-measurement-environment-on-Linux.md

 In Linux one can increase process priority using `nice` tool (more about the tool [here](https://www.tecmint.com/set-linux-process-priority-using-nice-and-renice-commands)).
 By increasing priority process gets more CPU time and Linux scheduler favors it more in comparison with processes with normal priority.

-For the previous exmaple, if we add `sudo nice -n -N`:
+For the previous example, if we add `sudo nice -n -N`:
 ```bash
 $ perf stat -r 10 -- sudo nice -n -5 taskset -c 1 git status
           0,003217      task-clock (msec)         #    0,000 CPUs utilized            ( +- 12,13% )